April 1, 2023

-The Ontario Energy Board (OEB) has approved changes to the rates Enbridge Gas charges its customers effective April 1, 2023.
-These new rates remain in effect through June 30, 2023 and include any applicable temporary charges and credits.
+The Ontario Energy Board (OEB) has approved changes to the rates Enbridge Gas charges its customers effective Jan.
+1, 2024.
+The new interim rates will be charged beginning May 1, 2024 and will replace the rates communicated in April.

 Please visit our business rates to view the rates specific to your location.